What is Small Group Insurance?

 As a general rule, the insurance carrier will require a minimum of 75% participation of all eligible employees in order to write the policy.
 A health insurance company that chooses to offer small group health insurance in Texas must make it available for purchase at any time during the year.
 An exception would be if the employer cannot meet the requirement of 75 percent participation, the insurance carrier, at its discretion, can require that the employer has to wait until the next season of open enrollment to purchase the health insurance coverage.
-This “open enrollment” period will last from November 1 until January 31 of the following year (subject to change from the federal government).
+This “open enrollment” period will last from November 1 until December 15th (subject to change from the federal government).

 Affordable Care Act Requirements

 • Mental health and substance abuse to include counseling/psychotherapy

 • Surgery and hospitalization

 • Pediatric services to include dental and vision care.

 • Preventive care, wellness services to include chronic disease management

 • Outpatient care without first being admitted to a hospital

 • Services/devices to help those with disabilities, chronic conditions or injuries gain and/or recover both mental and physical skills